Skip to main content

 Important

-When you open Home Assistant and it is loading, it is possible that the locale data is not ready yet until the system finished to load all the resources.
-If you try to render a template using the methods to format dates and time at the beginning of this loading process, it is possible that the formatting wouldn't follow your language settings.
-This will be corrected if the template is reevaluated later, but to avoid any wrong formatting at the beginning, it is recommended to delay the formatting in the first rendering using a Promise or to force a re-rendering of the template using JavaScript reactive variables or any other technique that mitigates this issue.
+When you open Home Assistant and it is loading, it is possible that the user locale settings are not ready yet until the system finished to load all the resources.
+If you try to render a template using the sync methods to format dates and time at the beginning of this loading process, it is possible that the formatting wouldn't follow your language settings.
+This will be corrected if the template is reevaluated later, but to avoid any wrong formatting at the beginning, it is recommended to use the async methods instead, which will return a result when the locale settings are ready.
+If your template doesn't get rendered since the beginning, then the sync methods could be used.

 info